 Complaint Process Against a Respiratory Care Program

-It is the policy of CoARC to review all complaints received from any source, including students, against an accredited program that are related to compliance with CoARC’s standards, policies, and procedures and to resolve any such complaints in a timely, fair, and equitable manner using established timelines for each step of the complaint procedure.
-Furthermore, it is the policy of CoARC to retain all documentation associated with any such complaint received against an accredited program for a period of not less than one accreditation cycle (typically ten years), and for a period of not less than five (5) years for any complaints received.
+It is the policy of the CoARC to review all complaints against an accredited program received from any source, including students, (a) provided that the complainant identifies himself or herself by name and contact information and (b) provided further that the complaint is related to programmatic compliance with the CoARC’s Standards, Policies, and Procedures.
+The CoARC will endeavor to resolve complaints in a fair and timely manner.
+Furthermore, it is the policy of the CoARC to retain all documentation associated with any complaint for a period of not less than one accreditation cycle (typically ten years).
+For those complaints not based on programmatic compliance with CoARC Standards, Policies, or Procedures, the retention will be for at least five (5) years.

 Chief Executive Officer

 Ph: (817) 283-2835 Fax: (817) 354-8519

 If the complaint describes circumstances which, if substantiated, would denote noncompliance with CoARC Standards, Policies, or Procedures, the Chief Executive Officer will contact the complainant to obtain additional documentation or corroboration, as needed.
 If the complainant does not comply with such a request, the file may be closed and no further action may be taken.